GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 	T2tmp.nii: a T2 template (If you already have EPItmp.nii, this file is optional.) brainMask.nii: a whole brain mask
 	wmMask.nii, csfMask.nii or wmEPI.nii, csfEPI.nii: WM and/or CSF mask or masked EPI
-All these files need to be in the same orientation as your EPI image (i.e., EPI0.nii(.gz) and EPI_reverse0.nii(.gz)).
-If not, you need to reorient the template files to align with your EPI image.
-One simple orientation approach includes 3 steps:
+All these files need to be in the same orientation as your EPI images (i.e., EPI0.nii(.gz) and EPI_reverse0.nii(.gz)).
+If not, you need to reorient the template files to align with your EPI images.
+One simple reorientation approach includes 3 steps:

 	1. delete orientation labels: fslorient -deleteorient T2tmp.nii
 	2. reorient the image: both SPM and FSL fslswapdim can do the job.